-For more suggestions on what to see and where to go in Paris, with more tips and recommendations, see our Paris City Guide.
+For more suggestions on what to see and where to go in Paris, with more tips and recommendations, see the Paris City Guide.

 Consider a Paris Museum Pass or a Paris Pass.

 The 5.7 ton pedestal of the obelisk on the Place de la Concorde, now on display in the Louvre-Lens Museum in Lens, Pas-de-Calais in France.

 Given the baboons are depicted standing on their hind legs with their arms raised, their genitals are clearly visible.
 This was thought a bit too much for puritanical Paris in the 1830s, and so the pedestal was given to the Louvre in Paris.
 With the opening of the Louvre-Lens museum in December 2012, the pink granite pedestal was included in their Galerie du Temps, a collection of 200 objects from the Louvre on medium and long term display in the new museum in the town of Lens (Pas-de-Calais region of France).

 Initially, both the obelisks from the Luxor Temple were promised to England.
 Following diplomatic negotiations they were both gifted to France by Pasha Muhammed Ali.
 In return, King Louis Philippe gave the Pasha a large clock.
 This clock is still in place in the clock tower of the mosque at the summit of the Citadel of Cairo.